 ABOVE: James Monk speaks at the May 31 press conference at the Chester Library.
 Tavorise Marks of the NAACP Legal Redress Committee is pictured behind Monk.

 A Richmond man who was arrested following an incident near Virginia State University at 12:30 a.m.
-March 28 had two misdemeanor charges against him dismissed late last month.
+March 28 had two misdemeanor charges against him withdrawn late last month.

 The Virginia Commonwealth Attorney’s Office decided to not proceed with the prosecutions for illegal window tint and obstruction of justice against James Edward Monk, 22.